Canon 5DS R vs Nikon D7200

 |15.||Nikon D810||Y||stereo / mono||Y||Y||mini||3.0||Y||-||-|

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5DS R does not offer wifi capability.
+In contrast, the 5DS R does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS R (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the D7200 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Nikon D7200 Manual.